GERMAN SCHOOL campus Proud Member

 GERMAN SCHOOL CAMPUS

-the German Language Diploma II as well as AP German (Advanced Placement for the College).
+- The German Language Diplomas I and II, as well as the Advanced Placement (AP) German Language and Literature courses (Advanced Placement for the College).

 Vocabulary and grammatical ideas are taught in a way that pupils are more likely to remember them.
 Sports-wise, they make the most of their prime location just off Newport Bay by taking the students kayaking or teaching them how to set up a sail—all while speaking German.
 Whoever said learning new words had to be boring was clearly wrong!